Verses on Devotion

 The guru and a long-time SRF Mother President, did they know or not or what?

 It also matters to know there are two published works of his commentaries: one contains about 2.84 times more words than the other, and the wording differs somehow.
 Here are some examples:

-IS THERE A PROBLEM?
-To think greatly of oneself as an interpreter may not always be a problem; what matters is what comes out of it for good or for bad or "between good and bad" or a mixture of things like that - also taking into account the goings "in the beginning, in the middle stretch, and in the long haul".
+To pose as an eminent interpreter may not be a problem; what matters is what comes out of it for good or for bad or "between good and bad" or a mixture of things like that - also taking into account the goings "in the beginning, in the middle stretch, and in the long haul".

-Then, what if the first Yogananda text is full of errors - spelling, syntax and views?
-Original errors competing with later-edited, not-genuine Yogananda utterances might rise to complicate matters.
+Yogananda versions differ.
+Suppose the first Yogananda text is full of errors - spelling, syntax and views?
+Original errors competing with later-edited, not-genuine Yogananda utterances tend to complicate matters.
 [Examples of such complications]

 Study and get to facts and discern better from it

-SRF's former president, the nun Daya Mata, writes about how Yogananda's book Second Coming of Christ came into being:
+A former SRF president, the nun Daya Mata (Rachel Faye Wright), writes about how Yogananda's book Second Coming of Christ came into being: